-- Effects on existing overland flow paths, surface drainage patterns, flood storage capacity and runoff volumes; and - (b) Effects on adjoining properties and infrastructure, including cumulative effects and the potential for the activity to create, transfer or intensify hazard risks on adjoining sites; and - (c) Consideration of alternative locations; and - (d) Consideration of the projected effects of climate change; and - Whether flood risk can be managed through appropriate building materials, foundation and building design, site layout, geotechnical setbacks, minimum floor levels, structural or engineering solutions; and - (f) The ability to set an appropriate floor level for the addition; and - (g) Any mitigation measures to reduce the risk to people's safety, well-being and property.
+- (a) Effects on existing overland flow paths, surface drainage patterns, flood storage capacity and runoff volumes; and - (b) Effects on adjoining properties and infrastructure, including cumulative effects and the potential for the activity to create, transfer or intensify hazard risks on adjoining sites; and - (c) Consideration of alternative locations; and - (d) Consideration of the projected effects of climate change; and - (e) Whether flood risk can be managed through appropriate building materials, foundation and building design, site layout, geotechnical setbacks, minimum floor levels, structural or engineering solutions; and - (f) The ability to set an appropriate floor level for the addition; and - (g) Any mitigation measures to reduce the risk to people's safety, well-being and property.

-by a suitably qualified and experienced engineer.
+Compliance with the finished floor level specified in NH-R5.3 must be demonstrated by a suitably qualified and experienced engineer.

-Note: Also see SUB-R19.
+Note: Also see SUB-S2.